wu-lee/rushkoff-archive/docs/_articles/foreword-1.md

 It’s a blinders-on argument espoused on talk radio to this day, and it does contain a grain of truth--at least as far as the GNP, military conscription, and mega-church enrollment are concerned.
 Like for the turncoat in _The Matrix_ who decides to forget everything and return the illusion, the steak tastes real--and maybe that’s good enough.

 But no more.
-While ignorance may have been an option in the era of broadcast

-media, it can’t work in a digital environment.
-The luxury of ignorance only works in a
+While ignorance may have been an option in the era of broadcast media, it can’t work in a digital environment.
+The luxury of ignorance only works in a landscape where we are reading the media, not one in which we are _making_ the media.
+In the read-only media universe of television, we are already in the position of consumers.
+Sure, we can read deeply, deconstruct the imagery, and alter the cognitive frame through which we receive our media.

-landscape where

-we are reading the media, not one in which we are

-making

-the media.
-In

-the read

-\-

-only media universe of television, we are already in the position of consumers.

-Sure, we can read deeply, deconstruct the imagery, and alter the cognitive frame through

-which

-we receive our media.
 But we’re still essentially consumers.
-That’s why they call

-the stuff on television “programming”: they’re not programming a schedule or a TV set,
+That’s why they call the stuff on television “programming”: they’re not programming a schedule or a TV set, they’re programming _us_.
+We can pick which channel to watch, but we’re still the ones being programmed.
+In such a media environment, critical distance is still just an upgraded style of _reception_.

-they’re programming

-us

-.
-We can pick which channel to watch, but we’re still the ones

-be

-ing programmed.
-In such a media environment, critical distance is still just an

-upgraded style of

-reception

-.

-In a digital environment, we are no longer just the audience but the programmers

-\-

-or at least the content creators.
-No, many of us may not reali

-ze it quite yet.
-The tools of

-new media are as simple and user

-\-

-friendly as a TV remote

-\-

-in many cases, easier.

-Posting an update on Facebook is simpler and more commonplace than recording a
+In a digital environment, we are no longer just the audience but the programmers--or at least the content creators.
+No, many of us may not realize it quite yet.
+The tools of new media are as simple and user-friendly as a TV remote--in many cases, easier.
+Posting an update on Facebook is simpler and more commonplace than recording a season of _Game of Thrones_ on the DVR.

-season of

-Game of Thrones

-on the DVR.

 Besides, instead of watch